HouseTrip/housetrip.github.com/_posts/2014-03-18-nested-resources-with-backbone.md

 ---

-The topics I wisht to discuss are [Backbone and Rails Nested Routes](http://stackoverflow.com/questions/8332249/backbone-and-rails-nested-routes) and [How do I define nested resources for backbone.js?](http://stackoverflow.com/questions/6838241/how-do-i-define-nested-resources-for-backbone-js).
+The topics I wish to discuss are [Backbone and Rails Nested Routes](http://stackoverflow.com/questions/8332249/backbone-and-rails-nested-routes) and [How do I define nested resources for backbone.js?](http://stackoverflow.com/questions/6838241/how-do-i-define-nested-resources-for-backbone-js).

 One other thing I wanted to avoid was introducing another plugin in our codebase such as [Backbone Relational](http://backbonerelational.org/).

-#### For the sake of this article I will use `Articles`, `Comments` and `Comment Replies` to serve as example.
+#### For the sake of this article I will use `Articles`, `Comments` and `Comment Replies` as examples.

 Consider the following url structure: `/articles/:article_id/comments/:comment_id/comment_replies`

-This means 1 article can have several comments, and an article comment can have a several replies.
+This means one article can have several comments, and one article comment can have a several replies.

 Consider the following json structure for a `comment`: